TheIshanD/Metabolic-Model-Maker/README.md

 Usage Image:
 <img width="1190" alt="Screenshot 2023-06-18 at 11 57 20 PM" src="https://github.com/TheIshanD/Metabolic-Model-Maker/assets/56279050/a58b5e0c-759d-4121-9e33-21c382038d2f">

+## Download Tutorial

+Download and open the dist directory.
+Open the MetabolismModelMaker folder.
+Run the 'MetabolismModelMaker' executable file
+The Breast Cancer KGML file comes pre-installed (along with a breast cancer model)

 ## Usage Tutorial

 Upon starting the application...

 Press choose KGML file, then choose a KGML file from your file directory upon which the structure will be modeled.

-If you want to generate a model using this generator/simulation when you close it, which can be sent to others and created using the program, click the button to generate the model.
+If you want to generate a model, which can be sent to others and created using the program, click the button to generate the model.

 If you want to render the KGML file with pre-established values, weights, biases, and relationships, as specified by a model, then you can choose a model to generate off of.